kwilinsi/tlmerge/docs/raw_processing.md

 ### Brightness

-You may have noticed that the interpolated image of the seagull above is considerably brighter than the raw image.
+You may have noticed that the interpolated image of the seagull above is considerably brighter than the raw photo.
 Combining the luminance of all three colors within each pixel makes the overall image considerably brighter.

 # White Balance

-So far, our raw images have looked very green.
+So far, our raw photo have looked very green.
 The bayer filter uses twice as many green pixels as red or blue, so the total amount of green is somewhat excessive.